mattialodi0/signatureDetection/README.md

     very low accuracy (60%)
     fast to train
 - FastRCNN detector:
-    a detector from FastRCNN
+    a detector from FastRCNN / RetinaNet
-    using both images with and without examples leads to the model never making predictions and stillgetting rewarded half of the times
+    using both images with and without examples leads to the model never making predictions and still getting rewarded half of the times
+    => only use labelled data
 - YOLO detector:
     a detector from YOLOv8
     the dataset is too small for the model, no useful labels are outputted

+## TODO
+- add early stopping
+- encode the dataset for a faster loading